alexholcombe/teachingPSYC2010/Vocab_and_Readings2010.md

 Important

-* Read or skim Chapter 4 of Wickens 2009 *Introduction to Biopsychology*
+* Read or skim Chapter 4 of Wickens 2009 *Introduction to Biopsychology*, available at the [University PSYC2010 Elearning site]

 * pp.42-6, 66-69 of Bouton 2007 *Learning & Behavior*

 * [“The Mental Life of Plants and Worms, Among Others”](http://www.nybooks.com/articles/archives/2014/apr/24/mental-life-plants-and-worms-among-others/) by Oliver Sacks